Macbook seasoned 2011 15 Inch evaluate

 Application test

 The time it takes to launch an app is essential for a proper user experience.
-The Air does really well at this, so I used it as the benchmark.
+The Air does well at this, so I used it as the benchmark.
 The Macbook Pro comes with a new generation of 750GB 5400rpm drives.
 The extra data density and latest Seagate technologies should give it the edge over previous Pro models.
 But how close can it get to its SSD speedy thinner sister?

 Both machines woke from a cold boot when they put down these scores.
 It looks like the Macbook Air is 2-3x faster.
-Now some smaller applications:
+Now, some smaller applications:

 MacBook Air: